yiyangphd/yiyangphd.github.io/openings.md

 ## Research Assistants

-One RA opening (immediately available) in the Department of Biostatistics at City University of Hong Kong.
+I have one RA opening immediately available in the Department of Biostatistics at City University of Hong Kong.

 **Qualifications**
 - Has obtained or will obtain a master's degree in (bio)statistics, mathematics, computer science, data science, bioinformatics, or related fields